Origins of complexity in the rheology of Soft Earth suspensions: Results

 We can now examine the transition from brittle to ductile behavior as relative clay content is systematically changed between $\xi = 0.2$ and $\xi = 1$.
-Transient shear tests show that as $\xi$ increases, the stress drop associated with yielding systematically decreases (Fig. 3c, Extended Data Fig. 2).
-For steady-shear flow curves, we observe that the failure envelope -- defined by the range in $\Gamma$ associated with the transitional regime between purely elastic and pure viscous flow (Methods) -- increases systematically with increasing $\xi$ (Fig. 4a).
+Transient shear tests show that as $\xi$ increases, the stress drop associated with yielding systematically decreases (Fig. 4b inset).
+For steady-shear flow curves, we observe that the failure envelope -- defined by the range in $\Gamma$ associated with the transitional regime between elastic (rate-independent) and viscous flow -- increases systematically with increasing $\xi$ (Figs. 4a, 5a, 6a).
+One way to examine this failure envelope is to plot the Bingham part of dimensionless flow curves, $B = \tau^{*} - 1 - \Gamma$, against the dimensionless shear rate $\Gamma$.
+If the data follow a (dimensionless) Bingham relation, the resulting curve would be flat with all values nearly zero.
+Indeed, we observe that sand-rich suspensions exhibit almost no plastic regime.
+The data reveal that, as $\xi$ increases, there is a systematic growth of the plastic regime that is characterized by the emergence of a robust $n=1/2$ scaling region (Fig. 4a).
 Fitting Eq.
-1 to the data, we observe that $n$ increases with $\xi$ from a lower limit of $n=0$ at $\xi = 0.20$ to a maximum of $n=1/2$ at $\xi = 1$ (Fig. 3).
-We also observe that $\alpha$ increases systematically with clay content (Extended Data Fig. 3, Table.
-1), consistent with our proposal that this parameter is related to the strength of cohesive bonds.
+2 to the data, we observe that $n$ increases with $\xi$ from a lower limit of $n=0$ at $\xi = 0.20$ to a maximum of $n=1/2$ at $\xi = 1$ (Fig. 5b).
+We also observe that $\alpha$ increases systematically with clay concentration and ionic strength (Fig. 5c), consistent with our proposal that this parameter is related to the strength of cohesive bonds.
+The dependence of $\alpha$ on $\xi$ is nonlinear, with a marked increase occurring in the vicinity of $\xi \approx 0.5$ (Fig. 5c).
+Indeed, this is where $\alpha$ becomes order one, meaning that the plastic stress term is comparable in scale to the elastic stress term.
 Previous studies have mapped gelation in colloid and polymer systems to percolation \cite{de1976relation, del1999elastic, stauffer2005gelation}.
 If the percolation interpretation is relevant for our system, it implies that increasing $\xi$ corresponds to increasing the cluster size of the attractive clay network -- and that the brittle-ductile transition occurs when these cohesive particle networks percolate across the sample.
-Normal forces become negligible for $\xi> 0.6$, suggesting that granular force chains are unable to percolate the sample for larger clay concentrations (Fig. 4).
+Axial forces become negligible for $\xi> 0.6$, suggesting that frictional granular contacts are unable to percolate the sample for larger clay concentrations (Fig. 6b).
 A different take on criticality is to examine the behavior of the ``yielding exponent'', defined in elasto-plastic models as $\beta \equiv 1/n$ \cite{lin2018microscopic}.
 In this view, $\beta = 2$ in the fully ductile regime corresponding to pure clay suspensions ($\xi = 1$).
-As $\xi$ decreases toward a critical value $\xi_c$ associated with sand-rich suspensions, $\beta$ diverges as yielding becomes increasingly discontinuous (Fig. 3b inset).
-In the limit that $\beta \rightarrow \infty$, which corresponds to roughly $\xi_c \approx 0.2$ for our suspensions, suspension yielding is discontinuous and reduces to classical Coulomb failure.
+As $\xi$ decreases toward a critical value $\xi_c$ associated with sand-rich suspensions, $\beta$ diverges as yielding becomes increasingly discontinuous (Fig. 5b inset).
+In the limit that $\beta \rightarrow \infty$, which corresponds to roughly $\xi_c \approx 0.2$ for our suspensions, suspension yielding is discontinuous and reduces to classic Coulomb failure.